Al Khor: Geography

 According to the Ministry of Municipality and Environment, the municipality accommodates 170 rawdas, 49 wadis, 57 jeris (places where water flows), seven jeryan (multiple jeris), seven plains, 22 hills, five highlands, 13 sabkhas, 17 capes, four bays, and three coral reefs.
 Four islands are found off its shores, the most important of which is Al Khor Island (also known as Jazirat Bin Ghanim).

 White mangrove forests in Qatar can be found in greatest abundance near Al Khor and Al Thakhira.
 This species of mangroves is well-adapted to the saline conditions of the northeast coast.
-A minimum of eight mangrove sites exist in Qatar, and all are protected areas as of a 2006 Emiri decree.
+At least eight mangrove sites exist in Qatar, and all are protected areas as of a 2006 Emiri decree.

 Climate

 The following is climate data for the municipal seat, Al Khor.

 Administration

 The municipality is divided into 3 zones which are then divided into 454 blocks.
 Two of its main districts, Simaisma and Al Jeryan, are geographically located in Al Daayen.
 Additionally, the village of Madinat Al Kaaban is geographically located in Al Khor but serves as an administrative district for Al Shamal.